-People call me “El Canoso” but my real name is Roberto.
+People call me “El Canoso” but my name is Carlos (changed for anonymity).
 I was named after my father for having so much white hair, but oddly enough my beard and mustache was very dark.
 Every morning at 5 AM I wake up “regando” everything in my “Ranchito” with my father.
 We also feed the chickens, check our chile, and we throw rocks at a date palm tree to eat as a snack every morning while my mother cooked breakfast.
 It was almost a ritual.

 My mother always had high energy in the morning, but for some reason, I did not feel it.
 Later that same day she was pronounced dead.
 I don’t know how, I don’t know why still till this day.
 When my mother died my father fell apart.
 My father always had shiny black hair but this time it transformed like a before and after picture.
 Most of the impact was taken on my dad because I did not understand what was going on at first because I was only 4.
 But I then realized I was being fed real food most of the time.
 It was great but I was so used to drinking out of my moms “Chichi”, which means breast in English, that I knew something was wrong.

 Seeing my Father struggle as much as I saw him was devastating and frustrating for me.
 My parents always used to talk about the opportunities there are in California, and that one day we would all move there together.
 Now that my mother was resting in paradise that wasn’t ever spoken about.
 4 years later, I come home from school one day, and I remember my stomach roaring ridiculously loud.
 I was looking forward to “burritos de frijol” that my father always makes.
 But this time I came home to my father crying on his knees saying he was sorry, and that he loved me.
 I was very confused and I started crying with him.
 I asked him what was wrong, and he said he was sorry he couldn’t provide food for me today.